smdocs/papers/2017/notes/Logical-Physical-Clocks.md

 # Notes Logical Physical Clocks

 ### Problem
-Distributed systems shunned the notion of time and introduced ```casual tracking``` as a clean abstraction to reason about concurrency.
+Distributed systems shunned the notion of time and introduced <b>casual tracking</b> as a clean abstraction to reason about concurrency.